 - 2 courses on texts, images, and/or sound;

 - 2 courses on science, philosophy, and/or religion;

-- 1 HL90 on a premodern topic or CB51: Making the Middle Ages;
+- 1 HL90 on a premodern topic or an intro course on the Medieval period;

-- 1 elective, including courses exploring the role or reception of the Medieval in the Modern World.
+- 1 elective, including courses exploring the reception of the Medieval in the Modern World.

 Questions about the Early Modern World field should be directed to Assistant Director of Studies Briana Smith.